-If you are injured at work, or sustain an accident or disease causing an injury, you should:
+If an employee is injured at work, or sustain an accident or disease causing an injury, he or she should:

 - Obtain medical attention

-- Notify your employer of the injury immediately or as soon as possible, do not wait
+- Notify the employer of the injury immediately or as soon as possible, do not wait

-- Compile and maintain all medical and payment records related to your injury
+- Compile and maintain all medical and payment records related to the injury

-After your employer receives notice of the injury, they have 7 days to report it to their insurance carrier.
-Next, their insurance carrier will file various reports with the Wisconsin Department of Workforce Development (DWD) regarding your injury and insurance coverage.
-Then, the DWD will send an informational pamphlet to you explaining your compensation rights.
+After an employer receives notice of the injury, it has 7 days to report it to their insurance carrier.
+Next, their insurance carrier will file various reports with the Wisconsin Department of Workforce Development (DWD) regarding the injury and insurance coverage.
+Then, the DWD will send an informational pamphlet to the employee explaining his or her compensation rights.

-At this point, hopefully you will receive compensation from the insurance carrier for reasonable and necessary medical expenses and lost wages.
-However, it is possible the insurance carrier will deny your claim or stop payments.
-The insurance carrier will notify you of this in writing.
-If your workers compensation claim has been denied, you have the right to a hearing with the DWD.
+The insurance carrier may deny the claim or stop payments.
+The insurance carrier will notify the employee of this in writing.
+If the workers compensation claim has been denied, the employee has the right to a hearing with the DWD.

-If your employer’s insurance carrier has denied you Worker’s Compensation benefits, contact us immediately!
-The next step is to hire an experienced attorney to investigate your case, contact the insurance carrier, and help you obtain the benefits to which you are entitled.
+If any employee’s workers compensation claim is denied, the next step is to hire an experienced attorney to investigate the case, contact the insurance carrier, and help the employee obtain the benefits to which he or she is entitled.

-If you have questions about the Worker’s Compensation process or about your benefits, you owe it to yourself to get answers.
-We know we can help you.
+If you have questions about the Worker’s Compensation process or benefits, contact Walcheske & Luzi, LLC for answers.